 And then Dr Dentist here we come UGH!!

-Mix ingredients to for a paste, which you can put on a cotton wool ball and apply directly onto the painful tooth.
+Mix Cayenne Pepper and water into a paste and then put on a cotton wool ball and apply directly onto the painful tooth (not the gum)

 Ever notice that white "stuff" that oozes from a fig when you cut it?
 Well that is called ficin and is an analgesic which can help deaden the pain of toothache.